MetaMask/metamask-extension/README.md

 ### Running Tests

-Currently the tests are split between two suites (we recently merged the UI into the main plugin repository).
-There are two different test suites to be concerned with:

-Plugin tests, `npm test`.
-UI tests, `npm run testUi`.

-You can also run both of these with continuously watching processes, via `npm run watch` and `npm run watchUi`.

-#### UI Testing Particulars

 Requires `mocha` installed.
 Run `npm install -g mocha`.

-You can either run the test suite once with `npm testUi`, or you can reload on file changes, by running `mocha watch ui/test/**/**`.
+Then just run `npm test`.

+You can also test with a continuously watching process, via `npm run watch`.

 ### Deploying the UI